Hydra-Chain/node/doc/build-unix.md

 Security
 --------
-To help make your LockTrip installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your LT installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: